tcarland/mysql-ansible/README.md

 Variables defined per environment are provided in the inventory file `inventory/$env/group_vars/all/vars`.
-Note that the two hostname variables should be defined as the Fully-Qualified Domain Name (fqdn) ou you will likely have trouble with MySQL permissions (Grant statements).
+Note that the two hostname variables should be defined as the matching Fully-Qualified Domain Name (fqdn) or there will be trouble with MySQL permissions (Grant statements).
 ```
 ---
 mysql_port: '3306'